ddmitov/epigraphista/README.md

 * ```unzip``` binary
 (only if you want to run Epigraphista from a ZIP package using Perl Executing Browser).

-## Libraries, Modules & Code Fragments Used
+## Frameworks, Libraries & Code Fragments Used
 * [jQuery](https://jquery.com/)
 * [jQuery autoResize](http://amaury.carrade.eu/projects/jquery/autoResize.html) by Amaury Carrade
 * [Bootstrap](http://getbootstrap.com/)